Thirumamagal-rpx/Pramati/Training/salesforce.md

 - Org uses personal Account -> Individual Import personal Account --> 50000 or fewer records.
 - Data to other objects -> If more than 50000 accounts ->use Data Loader or third party app.

+# 22-11-2018

+## Validations:

+## Record Types:

+## Roll-up summary fields:

+- Summarize detailed records in Master-detail relationships.
+	- COUNT
+	- SUM
+	- MIN
+	- MAX

+## List views and Filters:

+### Lookups:

+- lookup icon automatically displays when you choose to filter on one of the special picklists

+### Creating new view:

+### Filters that use a special picklist values:

+- Use special picklist values for your search criteria.
+- Have values of either True or False.

+## Organize Records with Tags and Topics

+- Topics are words or phrases that you can associate with Salesforce records to organize them around common themes.
+- Use topics to group records by a common theme, and then use those topics to filter list views.

+- Tags are words or short phrases that you can associate with most Salesforce records to describe and organize their data in a personalized way.